quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-Lorem ipsum.
+Maintaining genome integrity in the mammalian germline is essential and enormously complex.
+Hundreds of proteins comprise pathways involved in DNA replication, and hundreds more are mobilized to repair DNA damage.
+While loss-of-function mutations in any of the genes encoding these proteins might lead to elevated mutation rates, *mutator alleles* have largely eluded detection in mammals.

+DNA replication and repair proteins often recognize particular sequence motifs or excise lesions at specific nucleotides.
+Thus, we might expect that the spectrum of de novo mutations -- i.e, the frequency of each individual mutation type (C>T, A>G, etc.) -- will differ between genomes that harbor either a mutator or wild-type allele at a given locus.
+Previously, we used quantitative trait locus (QTL) mapping to discover a mutator allele near the DNA repair gene *Mutyh* that increases the rate of *de novo* C>A germline mutation in a collection of recombinant inbred lines (RILs) known as the BXDs.

+In this study, we developed a new method to detect alleles that affect the mutation spectrum in two-parent RILs.
+By applying this method to mutation data from the BXDs, we confirmed the activity of the germline mutator allele near *Mutyh*, and discovered an additional C>A germline mutator locus on chromosome 6 that overlaps *Ogg1*, a key partner of *Mutyh* in base-excision repair of oxidative DNA damage.

+Strikingly, BXDs with the mutator allele near *Ogg1* do not exhibit elevated rates of C>A germline mutation unless they also possess the mutator allele near *Mutyh*.
+However, BXDs with both alleles exhibit even higher C>A mutation rates than those with either one alone.

+To our knowledge, these new methods for analyzing mutation spectra reveal the first evidence of epistasis between mammalian germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.

 ## Introduction

-Maintaining genome integrity in the mammalian germline is enormously complex.
+Maintaining genome integrity in the mammalian germline is essential enormously complex.
 Hundreds of protein-coding genes contribute to pathways involved in DNA replication, and hundreds more are mobilized in response to damage by exogenous and endogenous mutagens [@PMID:28485537].
 Despite this abundance of potential targets, *mutator alleles* that augment the germline mutation rate have largely eluded detection in mammals.

 Germline mutator alleles are difficult to detect for a number of reasons, including the fidelity of germline genome replication and the effects of selection on mutators.
 On average, humans are born with about 70 to 100 *de novo* germline mutations per diploid genome [@PMID:28959963; @PMID:31549960]; in mice, the number is closer to 20 or 30 [@PMID:31492841].
 Moreover, in a population of sufficiently large $N_e$, we would also expect even low-effect mutator alleles to be efficiently selected against.
 The selection coefficient on a mutator allele is approximately $2s \Delta U$ [@PMID:27739533], where *s* is the mean selective coefficient on a new deleterious mutation and $\Delta U$ is the excess number of new deleterious mutations caused by the mutator allele; the product of $s$ and $\Delta U$ is multiplied by 2 to account for the expected number of generations for which mutator will be linked to the excess mutations it causes.
 Given the low germline *de novo* mutation rate in mamalian genomes and the strength of selection on a potential mutator allele, we would likely require a very large number of offspring, as well as an environment that attenuates the effects of selection, in order to detect the effects of a germline mutator allele.